AmandineTao/Docker-lab-student-list-project/README.md

 ## CI/CD (3 points)
 POZOS need you to set up et complete CI/CD chain using Jenkins.

-So you need to :
-- Install Jenkins by using [this](https://raw.githubusercontent.com/eazytrainingfr/jenkins-training/master/docker-compose.yml "this") docker-compose file
-- Create a Pipeline Job,which will do all these steps
+So you need to install Jenkins by using [this](https://raw.githubusercontent.com/eazytrainingfr/jenkins-training/master/docker-compose.yml "this") docker-compose file, and create a Pipeline Job,which will do all these steps :
-- cloning your git repository (which contain your Dockerfile)
+- Cloning your git repository (which is supposed to contain your Dockerfile)
 - Build your Image from Dockerfile
 - launch and test  a container from image builded
-- Push Image on dockerhub registryy
+- Push Image on dockerhub registry
 - Delete container launched if everything is good

 ## Delivery (4 points)